North Chungcheong Province

 - the jujubes of Boeun County (보은군; Boeun-gun).

 However, their reliance on farming has led to a stagnating economy.
-Worldwide, few young folks avoid sacrificing their nightlives and brunches for a life of predawn wake-up calls and fickle weather systems.
+Worldwide, few young folks avoid sacrificing their nightlifes and brunches for a life of predawn wake-up calls and fickle weather systems.

-Coupled with isolating terrain and lack of highway access, many of North Chungcheong’s counties find their populations aging and evaporating.
+Coupled with isolating terrain and lack of highway access, the small counties in North Chungcheong have aging and evaporating populations.

 However, some cities are experiencing double digit growth.
 How?
 Innovation cities.